partiknain/dsa-with-cpp/README.md

 ## recursion
 -  factorial.cpp    ->problem of factorial of a number using recursion
 -  fibonacci.cpp    ->problem of fibonacci series using recursion
 -  sum.cpp          ->problem of sum upto n
+-  binary_search.cpp   -> problem of binary search using recursion
 ## 2D array
 -  diagonalsum.cpp   ->problem of to find sum of diagonals in matrix
 -  linearsearch.cpp    ->problem of searching element in 2D array using linear search